 - Please read the tips section below for extra information on how to make this recipe successfully & to avoid common banana bread problems.

-If you liked this recipe, please leave a comment below and give us a 5 star rating.
-It is always fantastic to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment below and give it a 5 star rating.
 Jump to comment section

 Chia Seeds being added to the Batter